ROCm/HIP/docs/markdown/hip_porting_guide.md

   kernels (1 total) :   kmeansPoint(1)
 ```

-hipexamine scans each code file (cpp, c, h, hpp, etc) found in the specified directory:
+hipexamine scans each code file (cpp, c, h, hpp, etc.) found in the specified directory:

    * Files with no CUDA code (ie kmeans.h) print one line summary just listing the source file name.
    * Files with CUDA code print a summary of what was found - for example the kmeans_cuda_kernel.cu file: